 Casting technology is the shortest path from liquid metal to the finished product.
 We take advantage of this and optimally unite manufacturing processes.
 We apply consistently efficient manufacturing technologies and support them by cutting-edge IT technologies.
 This way we avoid buffer stocks.
 That means tight closed control loops that improve process quality.

-We produce sophisticated products, made of aluminum and magnesium alloys, by using the most modern, optimized casting and machining technologies.
+We produce sophisticated products, made of aluminum and magnesium alloys, by using most modern, state-of-the-art casting and machining technologies.
 Integrated, certified quality control loops ensure process stability and specification capability.
 We produce components which are used throughout the automotive industry.

 High Pressure Die Casting

 In the die-casting process molten metal is forced at high speed and under high pressure into molds made of tool steel.
 The filling time of the mold counts less than 6-25 milliseconds and the pressure is up to 1000 bar.
 This process is characterized by its high productivity and dimensional stability.

 We manufacture in this process, complex products such as transmission housings and internal transmission components, steering housings and engine components.

 We produce die-cast components that are weldable and suitable for a two-stage heat treatment (T6, T7).
 The KSM Castings Group developed a special vacuum-pressure casting process, the Controlled Vacuum Casting (CVC®).